metamiaip/book-manager-api-with-swagger-javascript-docker-aws-lab/activities/activity_1.md

 The first line of this particular Dockerfile tells Docker build on a Node image provided on the [DockerHub](https://hub.docker.com/_/node) by NodeJS.

-That particular image makes sure the version 16.13.0 of the Node is present.
+That particular image makes sure the version 16.13 of
+Node is present.

 </pre>